 - Have you had your period in the past 28 to 35 days?
 If not, you’re potentially pregnant, experiencing irregular periods, or something else could be going on.

-There is absolutely no question anymore that the mind-body connection is a “real thing.”
-And, we feel appropriate that Mind comes first in that pairing.
-Stress, anxiety, and an inability to focus have a directly negative impact on every facet of your health.
+There is absolutely no question that the mind-body connection is a “real thing.”
+And, we feel appropriate that mind comes first in that pairing.
+Stress, anxiety, and an inability to focus directly negatively impact every facet of your health.
 That’s why we’re placing the Headspace App above the large majority of the body-oriented health apps.

-The Headspace app includes 10-minute daily mindfulness exercises and meditation sessions, as well as longer meditations based on where you are, what you need, your current state of emotions, and even to help you get to sleep.
-There’s a wealth of free material and you can pay more if you want to expand the features available to you.
+The Headspace app includes 10-minute daily mindfulness exercises and meditation sessions and longer meditations based on where you are, what you need, your current state of emotions, and even to help you get to sleep.
+There’s a wealth of free material, and you can pay more if you want to expand the features available to you.

-When all is said and done, a Mediterranean style diet really is a smart way to go once you get the go ahead from your physician.
+A Mediterranean-style diet is a smart way to go once you get the go-ahead from your physician.
 Like all great diet/meal plans, it focuses on lean proteins, healthy fats, whole grains, and a colorful array of vegetables and fruits.
 It avoids processed foods and refined sugars.

-Since heading to the gym isn’t as easy as it used to be, or you may not be the gym type anyway, we wanted to provide a large array of fitness- and exercise-oriented apps for you to choose from.
-Rather than list them all, check developgoodhabits.com’s 2021 list of the 31 Best Workout Apps and then choose the one that best appeals to you.
+Since heading to the gym isn’t as easy as it used to be, or you may not be the gym type anyway, we wanted to provide an extensive array of fitness- and exercise-oriented apps for you to choose from.

-If exercising is tough to work into your work-from-home and distance-learning life, don’t forget there are all kinds of ways you can make exercise a more natural part of your daily rhythm.
+If exercising is tough to work into your work-from-home and distance-learning life, don’t forget there are ways you can make exercise a more natural part of your daily rhythm.

 Let these health apps support your optimal physical, mental, and emotional wellbeing into 2021 and beyond.
 Ready to take a proactive approach to your reproductive health?
 Schedule a consultation with Women’s Health Associates.